-NBA MVP: Why James Harden Will Win It Again
+How James Harden Forced His Way Back into MVP Conversation

 That was quite the quote from a player whose sartorial whims speak louder than he does.
 But as the Houston Rockets (21-15) begin their new year with a nationally televised game against the Golden State Warriors in Oracle Arena on Thursday, he opted for the exclamation point.

 "I need it.
-I need it for sure," Harden told TNT's Rosalyn Gold-Onwude when asked if he's hungry for winning another MVP.
+I need it for sure," Harden told Bleacher Report's Will Gottlieb when asked if he's hungry for winning another MVP.
 "And I'm going to get it."

 There it is.
 One of Harden's resolutions for 2019 is earning another Maurice Podoloff Trophy.